greenelab/lab-website-template/README.md

 Here are some (very basic) definitions to help you interpret the rest of the readme.
 If you aren't already somewhat familiar with these, this template might not be for you.
-That said, the template tries to make things as simple as possible, and if you're willing to learn, you should still be able to use it fairly easily!
+That said, the template tries to make things as simple as possible, and if you're willing to learn, you should still be able to use it.

 - A **repository** (or repo for short) is a place to store code for a project
 - **[Git](https://try.github.io/)** is a [command line tool](https://en.wikipedia.org/wiki/Command-line_interface) for and way of tracking changes to code.